 What will the child’s family know about me?

 Very little.
-Just your name and what you share with the child.
+Only your name and anything you choose to share with your mentee.

 Will I meet the child’s parent or caregiver?

 The majority of our mentors do not meet caregivers since our program is school based, though there is a small possibility that you could cross paths at school.

 Can I choose the child or the school where I mentor?

 Seedling makes mentoring matches based on research-proven best practices, but we do our best to accommodate preferences when possible.

 What if my mentee changes schools after I start?